tIcers/tIcers/README.md

 ✍🏻 I'm a computer science student based in Canada

-📆 Currently, I'm dedicating my efforts to honing my skills in full stack web development.
-Additionally, I am actively studying data structures and algorithms in Python.
+📆 Currently, I'm dedicating my efforts to honing my skills in full stack web development and mobile dev.

 👨🏻‍💻 I'm highly interested in full stack development, with a specific focus on backend technologies.